kingshuk01/kingshuk01/README.md

 ## I am Software developer, currently pursuing my Btech in CSE.

 - 💻 I am a full stack Developer.
+- ❤️ I specialize in frontend development
 - 📱 I also develop native apps
-- 📷 I also have some experience in computer vision

 <!--  - 👨‍💻 All of my projects are available in my [website] -->